ElkY

 Bertrand Grospellier ([bɛʁtʁɑ̃ ɡʁopɛlje]; born 8 February 1981 in Melun), also known as ElkY /ˈɛlki/, is a French poker player and former StarCraft: Brood War and Warcraft III esports player.
+As of February 2025, his total live poker earnings exceeds $15.4 million.
+He has won two World Series of Poker bracelets.

 He has won a World Poker Tour (WPT), a World Series of Poker (WSOP) bracelet and a European Poker Tour (EPT) title, giving him the Triple Crown.
-He is a partypoker Pro and he currently resides in Prague, Czech Republic.
-ElkY is ranked #77 on the Global Poker Index (info from 8 July 2014).
-In November 2015 ElkY returned to the esports scene by joining Team Liquid as a Hearthstone player.
+He is a PartyPoker Pro, and he currently resides in Prague, Czech Republic, as of 2024.
+ElkY maintained the number-one rank on the Global Poker Index for 18 weeks between July 2011 and October 2012.
+In November 2015, ElkY returned to the esports scene by joining Team Liquid as a Hearthstone player.

 StarCraft and WarCraft III

-ElkY was one of the top ranked StarCraft players in the world, having placed second in the World Cyber Games in 2001 and continuing his career in South Korea in the years subsequent including a fourth-place finish in an Ongamenet Starleague.
+ElkY was one of the top-ranked StarCraft players in the world, having placed second in the World Cyber Games in 2001 and continuing his career in South Korea for a few years subsequent, including a fourth-place finish in an Ongamenet Starleague.
 By 2002, he picked up the newly released WarCraft III: Reign of Chaos and garnered success by finishing second in the televised Ongamenet WarCraft Retail League before retiring.